TUI Travel and TUI AG get extension on merger talks

-The United Kingdom's Takeover Panel has granted an extension to TUI Travel Plc TT.L, Europe's biggest tour operator, and its majority owner, TUI AG (TUIGn.DE), to confirm their proposed merger.
+July 25 The United Kingdom's Takeover Panel has granted an extension to TUI Travel Plc, Europe's biggest tour operator, and its majority owner, TUI AG, to confirm their proposed merger.

 TUI Travel and the German travel and tourism group said on June 27 they were in talks to merge.
 The deal, if it goes through, would create the world's largest leisure tourism group.